lgastako/tdf/tdf/README.md

 ## Biggest Problems to Solve

+* Handle non-Label friendly column names well
+  (and then un-hack all the example csv files)
 * Dynamic rendering failures
   - Either fix the rendering falures; or, ideally...
   - Eliminate the need for the whole Dynamic dance